What Is a Stimulus Package and How Does it Affect Investors?

 It is for this reason that the topic has been in the news so much of late.
 As worldwide economies have been devastated by the coronavirus pandemic, many governments have turned to interventionist measures to provide relief to individuals or businesses who require it and, in doing so, attempt to provide impetus to the economy.

 The argument behind government intervention in times of economic crisis is that increased government expenditure, together with other measures such as lower taxes, can help stimulate consumption and investment thus pulling the economy out of recession.
 This is one of the central tenets of Keynesian economics, which argues that economies are not always self-correcting and, therefore, require government intervention in times of economic downturn.

 So, how exactly can the government and central bank intervene in the economy?
 What does a stimulus plan actually look like?
 And what does it mean for traders and investors?

-Interested in learning more about online trading and investing?
-With Admiral Markets, you can attend live trading webinars, conducted by professional traders, every day Monday - Friday and the best part is, they are absolutely free!
+Interested in learning more about trading and investing?
+With Admirals, you can attend live trading webinars, conducted by professional traders, every day Monday - Friday and the best part is, they are absolutely free!
 Click the banner below to register for a webinar today:

 How Does a Stimulus Plan Work?

 A stimulus plan can be implemented through monetary policy, by a central bank, or fiscal policy, by the government.